andrew/ultimate-awesome/README.md

 - [awesome-dva](https://github.com/rarecoil/awesome-dva) - A curated list of "damn vulnerable apps" and exploitable VMs / wargames.
 See contributing.md for information.
 - [awesome-refinerycms](https://github.com/refinerycms-contrib/awesome-refinerycms) - A collection of awesome Refinery CMS extensions, resources and shiny things.
 - [awesome-argonone](https://github.com/sagikazarmark/awesome-argonone) - List of Argon ONE links.
+- [awesome-NLP-Machine-Learning](https://github.com/tjunlp-lab/awesome-NLP-Machine-Learning) - A list of paper & code on machine learning techniques for NLP research, including RL/Self-supervised Learning/VAE/GAN/Meta learning.
 - [Awesome-Arcade-Extensions](https://github.com/UnsignedArduino/Awesome-Arcade-Extensions) - This is a list of MakeCode Arcade extensions that I find super useful (or just plain cool) in my projects.
 - [awesome-secure-messaging](https://github.com/vacp2p/awesome-secure-messaging) - A curated collection of links for secure messaging.
 - [awesome-multi-agent](https://github.com/WeiChengTseng/awesome-multi-agent) - A curated list of awesome multi-agent learning papers.
 - [awesome-rgb-protocol](https://github.com/22388o/awesome-rgb-protocol) -  A curated list of RGB projects and resources .
-- [awesome-portfolio-websites](https://github.com/Arif-un/awesome-portfolio-websites) -  A curated list of Awesome creative personal websites from awesome designer and developer 😎.
+- [awesome-rasa](https://github.com/cendekia/awesome-rasa) - Useful resources for building, improving, and deploying contextual chatbots and assistants with Rasa.
 - [awesome-generative-ai](https://github.com/chaosreactor/awesome-generative-ai) - An awesome list of low- and no-code generative AI resources. .
 - [awesome-merakiapis](https://github.com/CiscoDevNet/awesome-merakiapis) - Collection point for all the awesome Meraki APIs.
 - [awesome-dtn](https://github.com/dtn7/awesome-dtn) - A curated list of awesome delay- and disruption-tolerant networking.